Skip to main content

 • delete_pipeline deletes the pipeline.

-databricks pipelines create --json "<pipeline_definition OR json file path>"
+databricks pipelines create --json "<pipeline-definition OR json-file-path>"

 Start, schedule, and set alerts on your pipeline